TGX 1.1.1

 • examples/Teensy4/3D/test-texture/: textured mesh rendering.

-• examples/Teensy4/3D/scream/: dynamic textured surface built from quads.
+• examples/Teensy4/3D/scream/: dynamic textured surface built as a triangle strip.

 • examples/Teensy4/3D/characters/: larger textured character models and chained meshes.